Perrinepanisset/Jedha_Project_Kayak/README.md

 ## USAGE

-### 1_KAYAK-API_Requests.ipynb
+### Kayak-API_Requests.ipynb

 **Extraction of GPS information for the 35 cities from the API https://nominatim.openstreetmap.org**

 **Extraction of weather information for the next 7 days from the API https://api.openweathermap.org**
+- OUTPUT FILE : 35 cities - 7 days weatherforecast.csv

+### Kayak-Bookig.com_Scrapping.ipynb

+**Extraction of hotels information by scrapping Booking.com**
-- OUTPUT FILE : '35 cities - 7 days weatherforecast.csv'
+- INPUT FILE : '35 cities - 7 days weatherforecast.csv'

-Input file : features_info.csv
+- OUTPUT FILE : '3 best cities - hotels.cs'

+### Kayak-Bookig.com_Scrapping.ipynb

+**Storing all the information in a data lake and load cleaned data from the datalake to a data warehouse**
+- INPUT FILES : '35 cities - 7 days weatherforecast.csv' / '3 best cities - hotels.cs'